Professional Practice Guidelines

-As part of its mandate to consider issues of relevance to members who provide consulting engineering and geoscience services to the public, APEGBC's Consulting Practice Committee (CPC) reviews engineering or geoscience guidelines for consistency with association Bylaws and issues that affect the practices of consulting engineers and geoscientists in BC.
+As part of its mandate to protect the public interest by setting and maintaining professional practice standards, APEGBC works with experts in their fields to develop professional practice guidelines for its members.
+APEGBC's Professional Practice Committee (PPC) reviews all engineering and/or geoscience guidelines for consistency with association Bylaws and issues that affect the practices of engineers and geoscientists in BC.
 Such guidelines establish, among other things, the minimum scope of services on a project, and define the roles and responsibilities of involved stakeholders.

-The CPC occasionally receives requests to develop additional guidelines for specialized engineering or geoscience projects.
-While the need to establish benchmarks for professional engineering/geoscience excellence is recognized, the development of highly specialized guidelines requires significant resources (including professional expertise, time and administrative support), and may not be justified if they apply to only a small subset of APEGBC members.
+APEGBC occasionally receives requests to develop additional guidelines for specialized engineering or geoscience projects.
+While the need to establish benchmarks for professional engineering and geoscience excellence is recognized, the development of highly specialized guidelines requires significant resources (including professional expertise, time, and administrative support), and may not be justified if they apply to only a small subset of APEGBC members.

-Should there be a reasonable demand for a guideline currently not in place in BC but in use in another engineering or geoscience jurisdiction in Canada, the CPC will review the guideline to determine its potential suitability for use by BC members.
+Should there be a reasonable demand for a guideline currently not in place in BC but in use in another engineering and/or geoscience jurisdiction in Canada, the PPC will review the guideline to determine its potential suitability for use by BC members.

-APEGBC recommends the following procedure for sourcing specialized engineering or geoscience guidelines:
+APEGBC recommends the following procedure for requesting specialized engineering or geoscience guidelines: